Scott Hunter (American football): After football

 Hunter returned to Alabama and worked as a sportscaster in Mobile for nearly two decades.
 He worked for WKRG-TV, the CBS affiliate, and then for WPMI-TV, the NBC affiliate.
 He then worked as an investment broker.

-He also co-hosts a seasonal radio show on WNSP 105.5 FM called "Talkin' Football" (pronounced Tawlkin-Football) with former Auburn lineman, Tracy Turner and legendary WNSP personality, Dave Schultz.
-Scott remains great friends with Archie Manning to this day and the two have extracontinental text conversations when Archie is in Europe.
+He also co-hosts a seasonal radio show on WNSP 105.5 FM called "Talkin' Football" (pronounced Tawlkin-Football) with former Auburn offensive lineman, Tracy Turner.
+Scott remains great friends with Archie Manning to this day and the two have intercontinental text conversations when Archie is in Europe.
 Hunter is known for "dropping it in the bucket" and being one of five Alabama quarterbacks (Blake Sims, Tua Tagovailoa, Mac Jones, and Bryce Young) to throw for 400 yards in a game.
 Hunter is famous for "Keeping It Between the Lines" and not allowing coaching hot seat talk or "who danced with who on Saturday night" to derail conversations.

 Prior to its closure, "Talkin' Football" was frequently hosted from John Word's Captain's Table, which was in the shadow of the USS Alabama.
 Hunter would often say that their steaks were "so big that they hang off your plate".

-Hunter is also a commercial pilot with over 4,000 flying hours.
+Hunter is a commercial pilot with over 4,000 flying hours.
 He flies a Cessna 182.

 Hunter was inducted in the Alabama Sports Hall of Fame in 1998.
 He is married with three children, and resided in Daphne, Alabama in the late 2000s.
 He had previously lived in De Pere, Wisconsin when he played with the Packers.